ramosprodev-krs/sql-ecommerce-application/docker-setup-guide.md

-# 🐳 Running the application with Docker and creating an account (Guide)
+# 🐳 Running the application with Docker (Guide)
+In this guide you will learn the first steps of this application, including:
+- Locally running the app with Docker
+- Registering your first user
+- Login with your user
+- Authorizing endpoints with your JWT Token

 ### Setting things first